Find Grad Schools

 15 Yearly Graduations

 The 9th most popular school in the country for air transport majors who are seeking their master's degree is Florida Institute of Technology.
 Roughly 6,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $43,420 per year, while in-state graduate students, on average, pay $22,860 per year.
+The average in-state tuition for full-time undergraduates is $42,770 per year, while in-state graduate students, on average, pay $22,338 per year.
 During the most recent year for which we have data, 15 people received their master's degree in air transport from Florida Tech.
-Of these students, 32% were women and 16% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in air transport at Florida Institute of Technology make a median salary of 85,493.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 15% were women.

 #9